Skip to main content

 Who should enrol?

-• Mine ventilation engineers, ventilation officers, and mining engineers
+• Mine ventilation engineers and ventilation officers

 • Mine managers, superintendents, and technical services professionals